fitpred/mlops-zcamp-project/README.md

 For my project I used USA cars dataset that contains information about cars with milage: brand, model, year, mileage, price, etc https://github.com/rashida048/Datasets/blob/master/USA_cars_datasets.csv

 So imagine you work for car dealer that buy and sell used cars.
-Business is growing and managers ask you for help to define the price of the cars in order by speed up buying process
+Business is growing and managers ask you for help to define the price of the cars in order to speed up buying process

 The task is build web service that accept information about the car and return estimated price.

-As well as the datasource containes only 2500 rows I augmented data (just by adding some Gaussian noise) to make it looks like real world task (usually you don't need ML to deal small amount of data)
+Note: as well as the datasource containes only 2500 rows I augmented data (just by adding some Gaussian noise) to make it looks like real world task, because usually you don't need ML to deal with such small amount of data

 ## Prerequisites
-AWS account, aws key id, aws secret key
+- AWS account, IAM user with access to AWS Beanstalk, aws key id, aws secret key
-Prefect cloud account, workspace id,  account id, api key
+- Prefect cloud account, api key

 ## Tech stack
-Cloud: AWS Elastic Beanstalk (deploy web app)
+- Cloud: AWS Elastic Beanstalk (deploy web app)
-ML experiment tracking tool:  Mlflow
+- ML experiment tracking tool:  Mlflow
-Orchestration: Prefect Cloud
+- Orchestration: Prefect Cloud
-Docker, Docker compose
+- Docker, Docker compose

 ## Reproducibility